usaid-cs/yesterday-i-learned/java-spring.md

 ## Dependency Injection and the Spring Context

+* In Spring's context, inversion of control means you get the thing you want, directly, without worrying about its dependencies, because they will be injected for you.
+"This is the beauty of IoC and DI.
+Components are only responsible for their own dependencies.
+They don't need to know any instantiation details.
+This avoids refactoring when dependencies change.
+It also avoids creating leaky abstractions while creating a very pleasant separation of concerns." - Internal quote
 * [`@Autowired private FooFormatter fooFormatter;`](https://www.baeldung.com/spring-autowire) means a copy of `FooFormatter` (a registered component) is created for you, for your class to use.
 Arguments?
 Not sure.
 The `"fooFormatter"` in `@Component("fooFormatter")` is actually a qualifier; if you have multiple classes that implement the autowired interface (`FooFormatter`), you can use the qualifier (i.e. `@Qualifier("fooFormatter")`) to specify which one to inject.
 * ["Constructor injection (...) is actually recommended over field injection"](https://stackoverflow.com/a/40620318/1558430): [An `@Inject` annotation over a constructor ensures you cannot create a class in a way that bypasses injection](https://odrotbohm.de/2013/11/why-field-injection-is-evil/).
 As an added advantage, your dependencies can be marked final, which is thread-safe.
 [Spring lets you do this by marking a `@Component`'s constructor with `@Autowired`](https://www.baeldung.com/constructor-injection-in-spring), and "As of Spring 4.3, classes with a single constructor can omit the `@Autowired` annotation".
 * [Eager initialisation, which is default, helps spot problems with beans early on](https://howtodoinjava.com/spring5/core/spring-bean-eager-vs-lazy-init/).
 With [`@Lazy` initialisation](https://howtodoinjava.com/spring5/core/spring-bean-eager-vs-lazy-init/), beans are created when you `.getBean()` them, which may be faster if you have a large application.
+* In Spring, the BeanFactory is the container that manages all the dependencies (Beans) in the application.

 ## Project Configuration